ligato/cn-infra/logging/measure/README.md

 `t := NewTracer(name string, log logging.Logger)`

-Time measurement is started with `t.Start()`.
-Tracer object can store a new entry with `t.LogTime(entity string)` where `entity` is a string representation of a measured object (name of a function, structure or just simple string) .
+Tracer object can store a new entry with `t.LogTime(entity string, start Time)` where `entity` is a string representation of a measured object (name of a function, structure or just simple string) and `start` is a start time.
-Time duration is calculated since the start.

 Tracer can measure repeating event (in a loop for example).
 Every event will be stored with the particular index.